weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 define

 -0 <x< +o
-for every x € R.
+for every x  \in  R.
 12 PRINCIPLES OF MATHEMATICAL ANALYSIS

 It is then clear that + 00 is an upper bound of every subset of the extended